-Cohabiting couples will soon be on an equal footing with married or civil partners when it comes to claiming bereavement damages.
+Cohabiting couples should soon be on an equal footing with married or civil partners when it comes to claiming bereavement damages.

 At the moment, as bizarre as it seems co-habiting couples, regardless of how long they have lived together, are not entitled to claim compensation if their partner dies through someone’s negligence.
 Yet other couples who have been together even for a short-time are eligible to claim the benefit under the Fatal Accidents Act 1976.

-Under the changes, due to come into effect by July 2020, cohabitants will be eligible to claim providing they have lived together for at least two years.
+Once the changes come into force, cohabitants will be eligible to claim providing they have lived together for at least two years.